atc0005/check-restart/README.md

 - The last line beginning with a space and the `|` symbol are performance data metrics emitted by the plugin.
 Depending on your monitoring system, these metrics may be collected and exposed as graphs/charts.
+- The `--verbose` flag is used to display additional details (where available) for an assertion match.
 - This output was captured on a Windows Server 2022 system, but is comparable to the output emitted by other Windows desktop & server systems.